Drednote/spring-boot-starter-telegram/README.md

 > Additional docs - <a href="https://core.telegram.org/bots/api">Telegram API docs</a>

-#### TelegramUpdateRequest
+#### UpdateRequest

-`TelegramUpdateRequest` is a primary object that stores all information about update.
+`UpdateRequest` is a primary object that stores all information about update.
 Any change that occurs during the processing of an update is written to it.
 Thus, if you get it in the user code, you can find out all the information about the current update.
 For example, in this way: